Ansar al-Tawhid (Syria): Background

-The group established the Alliance to Support Islam with the Guardians of Religion Organization with the stated goals of establishing Sharia law and fighting against aggressors.
-Though the group works closely with the Guardians of Religion Organization and is believed to have links to al-Qaeda, Ansar al-Tawhid does not consider itself to be part of al-Qaeda nor does it hold allegiance to al-Qaeda, and al-Qaeda has not acknowledged the group as being part of its global network.
+The group established the Alliance to Support Islam with Hurras al-Din with the stated goals of establishing Sharia law and fighting against aggressors.
+Though the group works closely with Hurras al-Din and was believed to have links to al-Qaeda, Ansar al-Tawhid does not consider itself to be part of al-Qaeda nor does it hold allegiance to al-Qaeda, and al-Qaeda has not acknowledged the group as being part of its global network.

+The group has initiated recruitment campaigns in parts of the southern Idlib countryside and in Maarrat al-Nu'man, with the group as a whole reportedly consisting of 1,000 fighters, although sources linked with HTS claim that a majority of them were not native Syrians.
+The groups members were reportedly well armed with mortars, anti-aircraft guns, and armored vehicles.